fleetdm/fleet/handbook/security.md

 ### Actions configuration
 We configure GitHub Actions to have *Read repository contents permission* by default.
 This is located in *organization/settings/actions*.
-As our code is open-source, we allow all GitHub actions, but limit their default privileges so they do not create any additional risk.
+As our code is open-source, we allow all GitHub actions but limit their default privileges, so they do not create any additional risk.
 Additional permissions needed can be configured in the YAML file for each workflow.

 We pin actions to specific versions using a complete hash.

 ### Automation
-We manage our GitHub configuration, creation of repositories and team memberships manually.
+We manage our GitHub configuration, creation of repositories, and team memberships manually.
 In the future, we will consider automating most of it using the [Terraform provider](https://github.com/integrations/terraform-provider-github) for GitHub.
 Our strategy for this will be similar to what is described in [this blog post](https://oops.computer/posts/github_automation/).